The fastest VPNs of 2020

 Got the need for speed?
 Here are some of the top VPN providers that don’t compromise on speed.

-- Download speed.
 Most users look at download speed as the most important statistic associated with a VPN since it represents the rate at which data is transferred from the Internet to a user's computer.
 It dictates how fast a page will load in front of your eyes and how long that 4K torrent of the Lord of the Rings trilogy will take to download.

 Is the fastest VPN always the best?

 While speed can make a large difference to usability, being able to clock high speeds does not necessarily make it the best VPN.